HMCL-dev/HMCL-docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: single
+title: HMCL 新手导航
+toc: true
 ---

 ![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fdocs.hmcl.net&count_bg=%233E4245&title_bg=%233E4245&icon=&icon_color=%23E7E7E7&title=%F0%9F%91%80&edge_flat=false)

 > 由 wifi-left 进行整理

-# HMCL 新手导航

 ## 注意 Notice

 The passages were written in Simplified Chinese.
-If you want to help translate them, please send a pull request on https://github.com/HMCL-dev/HMCL-docs/pulls.
+If you want to help translate them, please send a pull request on <https://github.com/HMCL-dev/HMCL-docs/pulls>.
 Or you can enable your translation tool to read.

 If you encounter a BUG, please send feedback in time to [GitHub: huanghongxun/HMCL/issues](https://github.com/HMCL-dev/HMCL/issues).